pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 A very obvious optimisation comes to mind when one looks at this code: getting rid of the `Point` class.
 Why store two 32-bit values separately if they can be packed into one 64-bit `long` value?
 This looks especially attractive on a 64-bit platform.
 We can immediately see two
-advantages: we don't need a special class (the built-in `long` type is sufficient), and we need a single CPU instruction comparing the values instead of two (three, if you count a branch).
+advantages: we don't need a special class (the built-in `long` type is sufficient), and we use only one CPU instruction comparing the values instead of two (three, if you count a branch).
 There is also another, not so obvious
 advantage: we can enumerate neighbouring positions for a square by adding eight statically known offsets to the corresponding `long`.

 There is a disadvantage, too: the code loses some clarity and type safety.
 A `Point` is much more informative than a `long`.
 You can't by mistake pass a loop index or current time as a `Point`, but you can as a `long`.
 A `Point` gives immediate access to its components (`x` and `y`), while `long` must still be decoded, and it is much easier to make a mistake there.
-In short, if we get a speed increase (and we're not even sure we do), it will come with a price tag.
+In short, if we get a speed increase, it will come with a price tag.
 This is a common case with optimisation.

 There are some interesting technical details, too.
 Here is the code we use to combine two `int` values into one `long` and split it back: